Get your free photography lesson plan

 What is a Reflector in Photography?

-In comparison, artificial reflectors are the equipment that you bring to a photo shoot session.
+In comparison, artificial reflectors are the equipment you bring to a photo shoot session.
 Two of the most common reflectors are lamp reflectors and board/plane reflectors.
 Each of them serves different purposes and also comes at affordable prices.

 Whatever your level of expertise might be in photography, you’ll most likely need a reflector.